 Like most skills busking requires hard work coupled with the right set of tools.
 We are going to look at three amplifiers which will help you build a great busking rig.

 Busking can take many forms from playing music, to dance routines and comedy.
-These amplifier suggestions are aimed to cater for a variety of users.
-We're going to discuss a few different options here including a selection of battery powered busking amps and battery powered PA systems for busking.
+These amplifier suggestions are aimed to cater to a variety of users.
+We're going to discuss a few different options here including a selection of battery-powered busking amps and battery-powered PA systems for busking.

 1. Roland Cube Street